Niccolò de' Conti: Account of voyages

 Poggio Bracciolini's record of de' Conti's account, made in 1444, constitutes one of the best accounts of the East by a 15th-century traveler.
 It was included in the Book IV of his "De varietate fortunae" ("On the Vicissitudes of Fortune").

 Accounts of Niccolò de' Conti's travels, which first circulated in manuscript form, are said to have profoundly influenced the European geographical understanding of the areas around the Indian Ocean during the middle of the 15th century.
 They were the first accounts to detail the Sunda Islands and Spice Islands since the accounts of Marco Polo.
 His accounts probably encouraged the European travels of exploration of the end of the century.

 The accounts of Niccolò de' Conti influenced the maker of the 1457 Genoese map, in the form of geographic conceptions and several quotes and names taken directly from Conti.

 The Fra Mauro map of 1460 also relied extensively on Conti.

 de' Conti also influenced 15th century cartography, as can be seen on the Genoese map (1447–1457).
 And there is reason to believe that some of the new information on mapmaker Fra Mauro's map was gleaned from conversation with Niccolò.
-The influential Fra Mauro map (1450) offered one of the clearest depiction of the Old World.
+The influential Fra Mauro map (1450) offered one of the clearest depictions of the Old World.
 In these two maps, many new location names, and several verbatim descriptions, were taken directly from de Conti's account.
 The "trustworthy source" whom Fra Mauro quoted in writing is thought to have been de' Conti himself.
 Mauro's map discusses the travels of a Zoncho de India, a "junk from India" (likely referring to China or kingdoms in the Nusantara archipelago, as both was often referred to as India during this period), beyond the Cape of Good Hope into the Atlantic Ocean around 1420, confirming that it was possible to sail around Africa through the south.
 In his descriptions of East Asia, de' Conti describes huge junks of about 1,000 tons (some translations have 2,000 tons*), larger than the typical 16th century Western galleons and equal to the large Manila galleons: